needle-mirror/com.unity.purchasing.udp/Documentation~/best-practices.md

 You will have to create an IAP Catalog on the UDP Console, as all stores maintain an IAP Catalog on their back-end and UDP must pass them the corresponding information.
 See [In-App Purchases](managing-and-publishing-your-game.html#iap) to understand how to create this setup.

-<a name="dont-mix"></a>
+<a name="udp-implementation"></a>
-## Don’t mix the implementations

-There are two different ways to implement UDP in your game:
+## UDP implementation

+From the following package versions and above, you can use the UDP and Unity IAP packages together:

+* UDP - 2.0.0
+* Unity IAP - 2.0.0 (Asset Store version)

+If you are using older package versions, you cannot use both packages.
+In this case, implement UDP in one of the following ways:

 * [Using Unity IAP](getting-started.html#using-iap)
 * [Using the UDP Package](getting-started.html#using-udp)

 **Note:** Choose one implementation method only.<br />
 Do not install the UDP Package in your project if you are already using Unity IAP.<br />
-Do not enable Unity IAP, if you decided to implement using the UDP Package.<br />
+Do not enable Unity IAP, if you decided to implement using the UDP Package.

-While this would not necessarily break your implementation, you expose yourself to edge cases where your game client would ultimately fail to sync its IAP items with the stores’ servers.

-Keep it simple: choose one implementation in the Unity Editor and stick to it.

-If your project already has a UDP set up and you try to install another one on top, expect the following errors:

-* if trying to install Unity IAP (whilst for instance already having installed the UDP Package), an Installer error is surfaced via a pop-up
+You will receive errors (either in the Unity Editor console or as a popup) if:

+* You have the UDP package installed and then try to install Unity IAP.
-* if trying to install the UDP package from the Package Manager (whilst for instance already having installed Unity IAP) an error is surfaced via the Unity Editor console
+* You have the Unity IAP package installed and then try to install the UDP package from the Package Manager.
-* if trying to install the UDP package from the Asset Store (whilst already having installed either Unity IAP or the UDP Package from Package Manager), an Installer error is surfaced via a pop-up
+* You have the Unity IAP or UDP package installed from the Package Manager and then try to install the UDP package from the Asset Store.

+This can cause your game client to fail to sync its IAP items with the stores' servers.
-If you find out you mixed the two UDP implementations:

-* Decide which one you want to keep
+If you find out you have mixed the two UDP implementations, decide which one you want to keep and remove the other.
-* Remove the other

 If you choose to implement with the UDP Package, disable Unity IAP.